France-ioi/algorea-devdoc/groups/grant-access.md

 A permission can be given to the whole group or to a direct member (user or larger group) of the group.
 A permission is always given **as** a group (the *permissions_granted.giver_group_id* attribute), this **giver group** must be the group of the member.
 So if group G1 is an ancestor of group G2 and M is a manager of G1, M can grant access to a member of G2 but only with G2 as giver group.

+Managers may grant permissions on an item even when the target group has no navigational path to that item (for example, to pre-provision watch permissions on public content).
+Whether the group can reach the item from its content tree can be checked with `GET /groups/{group_id}/permissions/{item_id}/has-path`, which returns `{ "has_path": true|false }`.

 ## FAQ / Remarks

 ### Remaining permissions when a manager leaves